Susan Clough: Work for Carter

 In 1971 she became a member of Carter's staff, and took the position of assistant to the press chief Jody Powell.
 She then began to work as Carter's personal secretary while he was Governor of Georgia.
 Her job included such duties as research and drafting speeches.
 It was during that time that she developed a friendship with Carter.
 When he left office at the end of his term in 1975, Clough remained to serve Carter's successor, George Busbee.
 Eighteenth months later, Carter telephoned her, and asked her to return to work for him.
 She did, and eventually became the personal assistant and secretary to the President.
 Her duties included drafting much of his correspondence.
 She received a salary of more than $30,000 per year.

-Personal life
+Personal life and death

-Clough's younger brother was shot and killed during a spree of random murders around Atlanta.
+Clough was born in Columbia, South Carolina on March 11, 1945.
+Her younger brother was shot and killed during a spree of random murders around Atlanta.

+Clough died in Louisville, Kentucky on January 1, 2024, at the age of 78.